 Taken together, these details should strongly inform your review.
-The thesis is vital to answering the first question of a book review, whether a book satisfies its own thesis.
+The thesis is vital to answering the first question of a book review: Does the book accomplish what it intended to?
 Likewise, the careful scoping of the subject material and his influence on the interpretation form potential assessment measures for the book.
-If Cohen says no Shakespearean expertise is required and that he will focus on tragedies and histories related to power but actually quotes extensively from rare, humorous sonnets, the reviewer should point out the mismatch to potential readers.
-Furthermore, Shakespeare-informed reviewers could also judge whether this book was necessary given Cohen's defense of another book on Shakespeare.

-These details also help inform your answer to the big second question: Who should read the book?
+This material will also inform your answer to the big second question: Who should read the book?
 Reviewers should assess whether the author effectively reaches the intended audience, and how that intended audience aligns with the readers of your target outlet.
-Armed with these details, I recommend you flip immediately to the last chapter.
+Armed with these details, flip immediately to the last chapter.

 In the concluding chapter, expect authors to restate the thesis and briefly review the principal points from the book.
 More scholarly works will point out remaining open questions for scholars and make recommendations for action.
-Understanding these points early in your reviewing process can help identify any mismatches between the expectations set out in the first chapter and the conclusions in the last while also creating a scaffolding for your read of the book.
+Understanding these points early in your reviewing process can help identify any mismatches between the expectations set out in the first chapter and the conclusions in the last while also scaffolding your read of the book.